Twitter as a database? I'm sure you are..

-One of the recurring questions from my clients regarding Twitter is how many people should follow.
-I always say the same Do you have an area of interest or more?
-If you only have a, no problem to manage the people you follow, but if there are several, Twitter devised the “Twitter lists“.
-A fabulous invention that allows you to classify people you follow.
+One of my clients' recurring questions about Twitter is how many people they should follow.
+I always say the same thing Do you have an area of interest or several?
+If you only have one, there's no problem managing the people you follow, but if there are several, Twitter devised the “Twitter lists“.
+A fabulous invention that allows you to rank the people you follow.

-What are the lists?
-To be more selective in what you read, depending on the time and interest.
-Suppose you keep a lot of people and companies related to football.
-Good, the menu lists you create a new call “football” and there you go categorizing people you keep talking football.
-When you contectas Twitter you leave your overall comments what you keep ALL, but if you want to see only those who speak football, list clicas football and get on your screen only twits related to that topic.
+What are the lists for?
+To be something more selective in what you read, depending on the timing and interests.
+Let's say you follow a lot of football-related people and companies.
+Not bad, in the lists menu you create a new call “Football” and there you go by ranked the people you follow who talk about football.
+When you get to your Twitter you get the global comments of ALL that you follow, but if you want to see only those who talk about football, you click football list and you will have on your screen only the twits related to that theme.

-Lists can be public or private, You will see that Twitter gives the option.
-If you are very reserved, ye can make private, or you can also create private lists “freakies”, “foolish”…
+Lists can be public or private, you'll see that Twitter gives the option.
+If you're too secretive, you can make them private, or you can also create private lists with “freakies”, “Foolish”…

-Twitter also gives the option of “follow” other lists, in which case supposed to follow people, but lists.
+Twitter also gives the option to “Follow” other people's lists, in which case it means that you follow people, but to lists.

-Follow and you will be followed. do not pretend to have a large following if you do not follow anyone.
-Being on Twitter implies a certain “sports”.
+Go on and on, you'll be followed. don't pretend to have a large number of followers if you don't follow anyone.
+Being on Twitter implies a certain “Fairplay”.

-related posts: In the "LateralTwits" series we've talked about Twitter as a communication medium, Twitter as a platform for dialogue, Twitter as a means of information , Twitter as a means of contact, Twitter as a public forum, Twitter as a means of complaint, Twitter as a social network open, Twitter como SMS social, Twitter as a tool for personal branding, Twitter as a work tool, Twitter as a barometer of public opinion, Twitter as a platform for interviews and debates in real time and Twitter as a way of life
+Related posts: In the series "LateralTwits" we have already talked about Twitter as a means of communication, Twitter as a platform for dialogue, Twitter as a means of information , Twitter as a means of contact, Twitter as a public forum, Twitter as a means of reporting, Twitter as an open social network, Twitter as a social SMS, Twitter as a personal brand tool, Twitter as a work tool, Twitter as a public opinion thermometer, Twitter as a platform for real-time interviews and debates And Twitter as a livelihood